When I try to open Suitcase Fusion 9 for Mac OS, I get “Error Starting FMCore: Error 167776261”.

 - Look for any FMCore processes; if you find any, force them to quit by choosing View > Quit Process

-Removing the .Extensis folder
+Removing the contents of the .Extensis folder

 Removing Suitcase Fusion preference files